Neutron Skin from Conserved Charge Measurements at Collider Experiments

 To describe the nuclear density profiles and account for the neutron skin, we apply an isospin-dependent Woods–Saxon parametrization to sample the nucleon positions inside the colliding nuclei.
 The proton and neutron density distributions are defined as

 Assuming spherical symmetry for the lead nucleus, the proton and neutron density distributions, $\rho_p(r)$ and $\rho_n(r)$, are isotropic and depend only on the radial coordinate $r$.
-The half-density radii of the proton and neutron distributions are fixed to $R_p^{\rm WS} = 6.68$~fm and $R_n^{\rm WS} = 6.69$~fm as in Ref~\cite{Giacalone:2023cet,Zhang:2025raf}, in line with the halo-type neutron skin.
+The half-density radii of the proton and neutron distributions are set to $R_p^{\rm WS} = 6.68$~fm and $R_n^{\rm WS} = 6.69$~fm as in Ref~\cite{Giacalone:2023cet,Zhang:2025raf}, in line with the halo-type neutron skin.

 While the diffuseness of the proton distribution is kept constant at $a_p = 0.448$\,fm \cite{Trzcinska:2001sy,Zenihiro:2010zz}, we vary the neutron diffuseness by introducing a relative parameter $\Delta a_\mathrm{np} = a_n - a_p$, allowing for a controlled adjustment of the neutron skin thickness in the lead nucleus.
 The value of $\Delta a_\mathrm{np}$ affects the shape of the Woods-Saxon distribution \eqref{eq:WSprofile1} and consequently the neutron skin thickness $\Delta R_\mathrm{np}$.
 We will use it as a measure of the neutron skin in the remainder.
+For the specific case of a vanishing neutron skin thickness $\Delta R_{\text{np}} = 0.0$~fm, we use $R^{\text{WS}}_n = R^{\text{WS}}_p = 6.68$~fm and $a_n = a_p = 0.448$~fm.

-The \glb~model incorporates baryon junction dynamics as proposed in Refs.~\cite{Kharzeev:1996sq, Shen:2022oyg, Pihan:2024lxw}, allowing for a modified mechanism of baryon stopping, the transport of net baryon number toward midrapidity.
+The \glb~model allows for differences in baryon charge and electric charge stopping, their transport toward midrapidity in a collision.
+One motivation for such a difference is the existence of baryon junctions \cite{Montanet:1980te} whose dynamics were studied in Refs.~\cite{Kharzeev:1996sq, Shen:2022oyg, Pihan:2024lxw}.
 Here, baryon charges are assigned to string junctions that are stopped more easily than valence quarks (as junctions are identified with gluons, their initial longitudinal momentum fractions are lower), shifting the baryon charges closer to midrapidity.
-For simplicity, we assume that the baryon stopping remains the same across all collision energies, although a more rigorous treatment would account for its energy dependence, which can be constrained by experimental data.
+For simplicity, we assume that the parameter that controls the difference between baryon and electric charge stopping remains the same across all collision energies, although a more rigorous treatment would account for its energy dependence, which can be constrained by experimental data.
+The working value for this parameter has been constrained from Au+Au data at $\snn=200$~GeV \cite{Pihan:2024lxw} hence, suited for fixed target mode.
+For the collider mode, considering the expected dependence as discussed in Ref~\cite{Kharzeev:1996sq}, the parameter would be smaller than our working value.
+As we will include the case for equal baryon and electric charge stopping in the evaluation of the systematic error, this effect will be taken into account in our final results.
+We emphasize that the existence of baryon junctions is in no way required for the proposed method of determining the neutron skin.
+In the Supplemental Material, we discuss that its effects are negligible at very forward rapidities, while different stopping mechanisms introduce systematic uncertainties for smaller rapidities, which we include in the presented results.

 After constructing the initial distributions of energy density and conserved charges, we initialize the hydrodynamic evolution at a fixed proper time $\tau_\mathrm{hydro} = 0.5$~fm/$c$.
 The system then evolves according to the conservation laws~\cite{Schenke:2010nt, Schenke:2010rr, Paquet:2015lta, Denicol:2018wdp, Pihan:2023dsb, Pihan:2024lxw}: